 Provides a conceptual foundation in accounting systems and control.
 Emphasis on business process, using accounting applications and information technology.
 Topics include transaction cycles, use of AIS applications, internal control, and information technology.
-Hands-on experience in the creation, modification and utilization of electronic spreadsheets and accounting system software.
+Hands-on experience with accounting software is provided.
 Prerequisites: ACC 262 and either CSI 102, 120 or 121.
-As needed.
+Each semester.

-ACC 341 INTRODUCTION TO AUDITING
+INTRODUCTION TO AUDITING ACC 341